Autonomous Vehicles Competitor Analysis: Carmakers, Suppliers & Start-ups

 However, the company believes its system is more powerful in China because of training in domestic roads and its 2-stage, end-to-end large model approach vs. Tesla FSD’s 1-stage.

-Fragmented deployment of Level 3 is coming to the US and Germany in 2024
+Fragmented deployment of Level 3-Autonomous Vehicles is coming to the US and Germany in 2024

 Honda and Nissan launched Lv.3 in Japan in 2021 leveraging the update of the UNECE regulation.